NVIDIAGameWorks/kaolin/docs/notes/installation.rst

 ^^^^^^^^^^^^^^^^^^

 Follow `official instructions <https://pytorch.org>`_ to install PyTorch of a supported version.
-Kaolin may be able to work with other PyTorch versions, but we only explicitly test within the version range listed above.
+Kaolin may be able to work with other PyTorch versions, but we only explicitly test within the version range 1.10.0 to 2.0.0.
 See below for overriding PyTorch version check during install.

 Here is how to install the latest Pytorch version supported by Kaolin for cuda 11.3: